-Amber can be broadly divided into varieties and types for the place of its origin and occurrence.
-Its diversity, beauty and uniqueness is determined not only the region in which it is this "amber" created, but also the conditions and the raw material from which made.
+Amber can basically be divided into varieties and types by its place of origin and occurrence.
+Its diversity, beauty and uniqueness are determined not only by the region in which this "amber" was created, but also by the conditions and type of raw material from which it was created.

-Worldwide it is known more than one hundred varieties of fossil resins.
+Over a hundred varieties of fossil resins are known worldwide.
 Below are the characteristics of the two most common - Baltic amber and Colombian copal.

-Let's start with the most valuable in jewelry and amber craft - Baltic amber.
-As we already know, Baltic amber is a fossil resin of coniferous trees, created at least 40 million years ago, about the content of succinic acid of 3 to 8%.
-Amber is a "living stone forever", which manifests his life changes color.
-This happens after exposure to air, light, and by changes in humidity and temperature.
+Let's start with the most valuable in jewelry and amber - Baltic amber.
+As we already know, Baltic amber is a fossil resin of coniferous trees, formed at least 40 million years ago, with a succinic acid content from 3 to 8%.
+Amber is an "eternally living stone" that manifests its life with color changes.
+This happens as a result of the action of air, light, and also by changes in humidity and temperature.
 Changes in the color and structure of amber are noticeable after 15-20 years.
-Bright colors go into more orange, red, covered with bark.
+Light colors are becoming more orange, red, overgrown with bark.

-Colombian copal is a young, numbering less than a million years old fossil resin of deciduous trees, with a content of from 0 to 3% of succinic acid.
-It is a resin with a greenish-yellow color.
-Colombian copal has a much lower degree of hardness than Baltic amber.
-To be suitable for the processing of jewelry, it must be repeatedly cured in an autoclave.
-It occurs quite often as an imitation of Baltic amber, then has "amber color" - milk, cognacs, lemon, cherry; scales are also possible.
+The Colombian copal is a young fossil resin of deciduous trees with a content of less than one million years, with a content from 0 to 3% of succinic acid.
+It is a greenish-yellow resin.
+The Colombian copal also has a much lower hardness than Baltic amber.
+To be suitable for jewelry, it must be hardened in an autoclave several times.
+Occurs quite often as an imitation of Baltic amber, then has "amber colors" - milk, cognac, lemon, cherry; scales are also possible.

-Below is a brief description of spectral curves in IR - for Baltic amber (photo 1) and Colombian copal (photo 2).
+Below is a brief description of infrared spectral curves - for Baltic amber (Photo 1) and Colombian copal (Photo 2).

-The most common diagnostic feature IR spectrum of Baltic amber (succinite) is called. '' Baltic shoulder '- the flat area of the spectrum in the region of 1250 - 1175 cm-1.
-Baltic arm is restricted to the right of the sharp maximum at 1150 ± 15 cm-1.
-Other features in the spectrum is succinite m.in wavenumbers a band at approx. 995 ± 15 cm -1, 888 ± 1 cm-1, 1645 cm-1 and 3080 cm-1.
-The older amber (degree of weathering), the flatter the Baltic arm, and the other spectral bands also are smoothed.
-The same type of resin that is succinct occurs in the area of Ukraine, Germany and Sambia.
-Thus, the appearance is very similar spectra made regardless of the place of production of amber - remains a characteristic pattern for Baltic amber.
+The most typical diagnostic feature of the IR spectrum of Baltic amber (succinite) is the so-called '' Baltic arm '' - a flat area of the spectrum in the region of 1250 - 1175 cm-1.
+The Baltic arm is limited on the right with a sharp maximum at 1150 ± 15 cm-1.
+Other important features in the succinite spectrum are, among others, bands at wave numbers around 995 ± 15 cm-1, 888 ± 1 cm-1, 1645 cm-1 and 3080 cm-1.
+The older the amber (the degree of weathering) is, the flatter the Baltic arm is, and the remaining spectral bands are also smoothed out.
+The same type of resin as succinite is found in Ukraine, Germany and Sambia.
+Thus, the appearance of the spectra is very similar, regardless of where the amber is obtained - it retains the pattern characteristic of Baltic amber.

-From the spectral analysis of materials provided also shows that on the basis of their FTIR-ATR, no major difficulties in distinguishing Baltic amber from digging, and more imitation amber resin contemporaries.
+The spectral analysis of the materials provided also shows that based on their FTIR-ATR spectra, there are no major difficulties in distinguishing Baltic amber from copals, and even more imitation of amber from modern resins.